BeatrizSilv/Onboarding/NewHireChecklist.md

 >**Top of mind**: Introduce yourself to your peers, learn about their backgrounds, experiences, and SME areas.
 Ask for advice!

->**Expected Outcome**: After **week 1** the you should be familiar with your team and manager, have access to all the tools/resources you need to perform and get acquainted with them.
+>**Expected Outcome**: After **week 1** you should be familiar with your team and Manager, have access to all the tools/resources you need to perform and get acquainted with them.
 Moreover, you should have been introduced to important concepts such as the PM/Engineer relationship & duties, POD structure within the EMEA team, and where FTA sits in the CXP org (high-level).

 <br>